Mississippi Saltwater Fishing

 Oysters may be harvested outside of Mississippi waters and transported by vessel into the state.
 However, the harvester must apply for a transport permit issued by the MDMR and comply with the provisions of the permit.

 Between May 1 and Sept.
 30, harvest vessels must have an awning or similar covering above shellstock to provide protection from the sun.

-The commercial oyster season is regulated by the CMR.
+The commercial oyster season is regulated by the MCMR.

 During open season, oysters may be taken only from legal sunrise until 4 p.m.
-These times are subject to change as deemed necessary by the CMR.
+These times are subject to change as deemed necessary by the MCMR.

 Oysters taken in Mississippi waters must be at least 3 inches from hinge to bill.
 At times, however, the MDMR may adjust this limit upon public notice to that effect.